tricia-ai/tricia-ai.github.io/_pages/about.md

 ### 🌩 About Me

-I'm a **recent Computer Science student graduate** and a **tech enthusiast** passionate about building secure, data-driven, and cloud-enabled solutions.
+I'm a **recent Computer Science student graduate** passionate about building secure, data-driven, and cloud-enabled solutions.
 I enjoy connecting the dots between **data**, **cloud**, and **security** — creating systems that are efficient, scalable, and secure.

 Currently:
 - 🎓 Preparing for the **AWS Solutions Architect** certification
 - 🧠 Deepening my understanding of **Cloud and Network Security** (Cybershujaa Program)
-- 🔍 Exploring **data analytics and engineering pipelines** using Python, SQL, and PostgreSQL
+- 🔍 Exploring **data analytics and engineering pipelines** using Python Libraries and SQL

 ---